kuzzleio/sdk-java/kuzzle-sdk-java/doc/3/core-classes/kuzzle/connect/index.md

 # connect

 Connects to Kuzzle using the `host` property provided in the [websocket parameters](/sdk/java/3/protocols/websocket/constructor#arguments).
-Subsequent call have no effect if the SDK is already connected.
+Subsequent calls have no effect if the SDK is already connected.

 ## Arguments